-If an Open is found, the server MUST calculate the maximal access that the user, identified by Session.SecurityContext, has on the file being opened. <342> If the maximal access includes GENERIC READ access, the server MUST close the open as specified in 3.3.4.17.
+If an Open is found, the server MUST calculate the maximal access that the user, identified by Session.SecurityContext, has on the file being opened. <a

 If Open.CreateGuid is NULL, and Open.TreeConnect.Share.IsCA is FALSE, the server SHOULD<343> close the open as specified in section 3.3.4.17.